dalehassinger/Blog/unlocking-the-potential-vmware-aria-operations-powerblock-2023-10/index.md

 ---

----

 ###### Thank You:

 {{< admonition type=info title=" " open=true >}}
-* I want to thank Christopher Kusek for asking me to create this video with him to share on his YouTube Channel.
+* I want to extend my gratitude to Christopher Kusek for inviting me to collaborate on this video, which we are excited to share on his YouTube channel.
-* Christopher has been a great mentor for me since I joined VMware.
-My first week at VMware, before we worked together on the same Team, Christopher reached and out to me and we had a zoom session together.
-He said I want to make sure you are successful at VMware so here are items to do and look at.
-Now that we are on the same Team together, he continues to help me everyday.
-Everyone has someone during your career that makes a impact.
-Christopher Kusek has made an impact in my career and I will always appreciate his help and be thankful for our friendship.
+* Christopher has been a mentor to me from the moment I stepped into VMware.
+In my very first week at the company, even before we became colleagues on the same team, Christopher reached out to me and initiated a Zoom session.
+He expressed his genuine commitment to ensuring my success at VMware and offered valuable insights and guidance.
+Now that we're both part of the same team, Christopher's support continues to be an asset in my daily journey.
+Throughout one's career, there are individuals who leave a lasting impact, and Christopher Kusek has played that role in mine.
+I will forever appreciate his guidance and cherish the friendship we've built.
-* Some of the content in this video I learned from others members of my Team.
-My Team has a Slack channel that we are always helping each other.
-The culture of my Team is the best I have ever experienced.
-Everyone wants everyone else to be successful and are always there to lend a helping hand.
+* In this video, I'd like to acknowledge that some of the knowledge I'm sharing today was by fellow members of my team.
+We have a Slack channel where mutual support is a way of life.
+The culture within my team is nothing short of remarkable; it's the most collaborative environment I've ever been a part of.
+Here, everyone is genuinely invested in each other's success, always ready to extend a helping hand.
-* Thanks to Ron Singler and Aaron Dunbrow for seeing the passion I have for the VMware Aria Suite of Products and allowing me to join the Team I am on at VMware today.
-To be a Senior Cloud Solutions Architect on the Team that I am a member of has been a great experience.
+* I want to express my gratitude to Ron Singler and Aaron Dunbrow for recognizing my passion for the VMware Aria Suite of Products and extending me the opportunity to join the exceptional team at VMware.
+Being a part of this team as a Senior Cloud Solutions Architect has been an incredibly rewarding journey.

 {{< /admonition >}}